Food Recovery in Supermarkets Program

 - Number of persons helped each month: 38,075

-Media Coverage of the FRPS
+Media Coverage of the FRSP

 Main Financial Partner: Fondation Marcelle et Jean Coutu

-The Fondation Marcelle and Jean Coutu has become the main financial partner of the Food Recovery Program in Supermarkets with a $ 1.5 million donation until 2018.
+The Fondation Marcelle and Jean Coutu has become the main financial partner of the Food Recovery in Supermarkets Program with a $ 1.5 million donation until 2018.
 With this investment, the Fondation has donated more than $ 3 million to Moisson Montréal since 1991, a donation that will cover training costs, the purchase and maintenance of refrigerated trucks, the purchase of freezers, the construction of an analytical laboratory, the hiring of new drivers and much more.